-Model t 15 kyr $t{15} - t_0$ kyr $N{\rm sink}$ $m{ m ave} \ M{\odot}$ $m{ m max} \ M{\odot}$ S ave au S {max} au SFR $M{\odot} \text{ yr}^{-1}$ $\mu = 2$, $T = 20$ K, $\mathcal{M} = 6.4$, $\alpha{\text{vir}} = 1.1$ 108 38 36 1.6 7.6 1×10^{4} 2.6×10^{4} 1.5×10^{-3} $\mu = 2$, $T = 10$ K, $\mathcal{M} = 6.4$, $\alpha{\text{vir}} = 1.1$ 302 106 47 1.3 6 2.2×10^{4} 5.1×10^{4} 5.3×10^{-4} $\mu = 2$, $T = 20$ K, $\mathcal{M} = 3$, $\alpha{\text{vir}} = 0.22$ 98 28 44 1.7 18 4.5×10^{3} 1.3×10^{4} 2.7×10^{-3} $\mu = 200, T = 20 \mathrm{K}, \mathcal{M} = 6.4, \alpha{\mathrm{vir}} = 1.1$ 84 35 71 0.9 3.3 1.1×10^{4} 3.3×10^{4} 1.7×10^{-3} $\mu = 200, T = 10 \mathrm{K}, \mathcal{M} = 6.4, \alpha{\mathrm{vir}} = 1.1$ 237 107 84 0.65 3 2×10^{4} 6.2×10^4 6.2×10^{-4} $\mu = 200, T = 20 \mathrm{K}, \mathcal{M} = 3, \alpha{\mathrm{vir}} = 0.22$ 78 27 47 1.4 6.6 2.3×10^{3} 1.5×10^4 2.5×10^{-3} distribution properties.
-In the analysis, we selected the sink particles with mass higher than 0.1 M{\odot} .
-Table 3 reports the sink particle population properties for each simulation when the SFE is \sim 15%.
+In this section, we briefly describe the outcome of the (2), (3), and (4) sets of simulations.
+The simulations (1) have been already analysed in Commerçon et al. (2011) and we refer the readers to this work for more details.
+We focus on the sink particles (i.e., protostars) distribution properties.
+In the analysis, we select the sink particles with mass larger than 0.1 M{\odot} .
+Table 3 reports the sink particles population properties for each simulation when the SFE is $\sim 15\%$.
 First we note that the time t{15} at which the SFE reaches 15 % after the start of the simulations depends on all the initial parameters: temperature, magnetisation, and Mach number.
-Nevertheless, if this time is rescaled after the time t_0 that corresponds to the time of the first sink particle formation, it does no longer depend on the magnetisation.
+Nevertheless, if this time is rescaled after the time t_0 which corresponds to the time of the first sink particle formation, it does not depend on the magnetisation anymore.
 This result indicates that even though magnetic fields "dilute" gravity prior to the formation of the first protostars, the subsequent evolution of the SFE is mainly driven by the parent clump properties other than magnetic fields once gravity has taken over.
-Second, the mean and maximum mass are always highest in the strongly magnetised runs.
-Except for the $\mathcal{M} \sim 3$ runs, the number of sink particles is almost twice smaller with $\mu = 2$, meaning that the strongly magnetised cases favour massive star formation, as has previously been reported in the literature from both models and observations (e.g., Commerçon et al. 2011; Tan et al. 2013; Federrath 2015; Kong et al. 2017, 2018).
-The mean and maximum separations were calculated within a spherical region of radius 40 000 au around the most massive protostar in order to compare them with the observations.
-There is no evidence of a correlation of the separation, nor of the mean mass with the initial parameters.
-We also report the measured star formation rate (SFR), which is computed for a SFE varying from 4% to 15%.
-When we compare simulations (2) and (3), the SFR decreases when α{vir} increases, as expected from the analytical work in the literature (e.g. Hennebelle & Chabrier 2011).
-In the runs with $\mathcal{M} \sim 6.4$, the SFR increases by a factor ~2.8 as the initial temperature is doubled, in line with the total number of protostars.
-This factor is similar to the factor $\sqrt{8}$ resulting from the difference in the central density free-fall times of simulations (2) and (4) $(t{\rm ff,(2)} = t{\rm ff,(4)}/\sqrt{8})$, which implies that the SFR measured in units of the freefall time, that is, $SFR{ff} = SFRt{ff}(\rho_c)/M_0$ (Krumholz & McKee 2005), remains unchanged.
+Second, the mean and maximum mass are always largest in the strongly magnetised runs.
+Except for the $\mathcal{M}\sim3$ runs, the number of sink particles is almost twice smaller with $\mu = 2$, meaning that the strongly magnetised cases favour massive star formation, as already reported in the literature from both models and observations (e.g., Commerçon et al. 2011, Tan et al. 2013, Federrath et al. 2015, Kong et al. 2017, 2018).
+The mean and maximum separations have been calculated within a spherical region of radius 40000 au around the most massive protostar in order to compare them with the observations.
+There is no evidence of a correlation of the separation, nor the mean mass with the initial parameters.
+We also report the measured star formation rate (SFR) which is computed for a SFE varying from 4% to 15%.
+By comparing simulations (2) and (3), the SFR decreases when $\alpha{\rm vir}$ increases as expected from the analytical work in the literature (e.g., Hennebelle & Chabrier 2011).
+In the runs with $\mathcal{M} \sim 6.4$, the SFR increases by a factor ~ 2.8 as the initial temperature is doubled, in line with the total number of protostars.
+This factor is similar to the factor $\sqrt{8}$ resulting from the difference in the central density free-fall times of simulations (2) and (4) $(t{\rm ff,(2)} = t{\rm ff,(4)}/\sqrt{8})$, which implies that the SFR measured in unit of the freefall time, i.e., SFR{ff} = SFR $t{\rm ff}(\rho_c)/M_0$ (Krumholz & McKee 2005), remains unchanged.